GMOD/jbrowse/docs/site/track_metadata.md

 Each source can have

--url - a URL (relative to JBrowse root directory, or absolute URL) -type - can be CSV, JSON or something else. inferred from the filename of the URL if none specified -storeClass - can be any store class, defaults to 'dojox/data/CsvStore' for CSV type and 'dojox/data/JsonRestStore' for JSON type
+* url - a URL (relative to JBrowse root directory, or absolute URL)
+* type - can be CSV, JSON or something else. inferred from the filename of the URL if none specified
+* storeClass - can be any store class, defaults to 'dojox/data/CsvStore' for CSV type and 'dojox/data/JsonRestStore' for JSON type

 Example:
 ```